abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 }
 ```

-With the `AdditonalAssembly` attribute definition, ABP loads the assembly containing the `IdentityServiceModule` class as a part of the identity service module.
+With the `AdditionalAssembly` attribute definition, ABP loads the assembly containing the `IdentityServiceModule` class as a part of the identity service module.
 Notice that in this case, none of the module dependencies of the `IdentityServiceModule` are loaded.
 Because we are not depending on the `IdentityServiceModule`, instead we are just adding its assembly as a part of the `IdentityServiceTestModule`.

 > You can check the [Module Development Basics](https://docs.abp.io/en/abp/7.4/Module-Development-Basics) documentation to learn more.